ofirgall/learn-nvim/chapters/01-the-vim-language.md

 * `y` - start a copy
 * `shift+g` - end the copy from the cursor to the end of the file

+### Keybinds naming
+You don't need to remember keybinds the key is standfor the action.
+* `y` - yank
+* `p` - paste

+Each time I'll introduce an action in this guide I'll mark the letter I use to remember the bind.

 #### Special Keys
 * `<cmd>` - is `:` which starts a cmd
 * `<cr>` - is `enter`